The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 The solution or benefit is what you've found to get out of that pain you were feeling.

-For example, let's say that you are in a health and wellness company, and you offer a weight loss shake.
+For example, let's say that you are in a health and wellness company and offer a weight loss shake.

 "I lost five pounds in a week.
 Message me and ask how I did it."

-…and talking about whatever pain it was that made you want to lose weight.
+and talking about whatever pain made you want to lose weight.

 What was the pain you felt before you lost that five or ten pounds?